accel-brain/accel-brain-code/Accel-Brain-Base/README.md

 In addition, various subclasses are arranged for `ConvolutionalNeuralNetworks`, which builds convolutional neural networks.
 Many relatively new learning algorithms, such as **semi-supervised learning** and **self-supervised learning**, have been proposed as extensions of convolutional neural networks.
 Therefore, when these algorithms are implemented, they are often implemented as a subclass of `ConvolutionalNeuralNetworks`.

-When adopting a functionalist method, such a series of interface designs assists in the search for functional equivalents.
+When adopting a functionalism, such a series of interface designs assists in the search for functional equivalents.
 Since each class that realizes the same interface is designed on the premise of the same interface specifications, it is easy to consider it as a candidate for functional equivalent.

 Furthermore, developers using this library can reduce the burden of functional expansion as well as searching for functional equivalents.
 In fact, there are functional extensions to this library.